 The chair-elect performs such duties and provides such advice that may be requested, such as: attend meetings as a resource at the request of the chair, support the ongoing Senate work and support the chair as needed.

-As chief executive officer of the Senate, the chair shall coordinate and expedite the business and budgets of the Senate and its committees.
+Chair.

 The chair shall be the presiding officer at all meetings of the Senate, at any faculty forum, and at general faculty meetings upon request of the president of the university.